djnavarro/workbch/README.md

   - `deadline`: a date
   - `path`: path to the project home directory
   - `urls`: list of urls
-  - `tasks`: list of tasks
+  - `tasks`: list of tasks (currently doesn’t work)
-  - `notes`: list of notes
+  - `notes`: list of notes (currently doesn’t work)

-The intention is to allow jobs to include a set of “tasks” which are structured objects in their own right, and to allow jobs and tasks to be filtered by the due date of tasks (e.g., you should be able to pull out of a list of tasks due before a specific date).
-The functionality for “notes” hasn’t been determined yet, but the intention is *not* to turn this into a project log or anything like that.
-Each project should maintain its own logs, readmes, etc: that is deliberately outside the scope of projectr\!

-Functions are organised as:

-  - `job_*` functions create, delete and edit job
-  - `view_*` functions display information about jobs
-  - `goto_*` functions navigate to projects/url

-There are a few functions that don’t currently fit this scheme.
-WIP.
+When we added the “survival” job earlier, we specified some of these fields but not others.
+There are three functions that you can use to modify the properties of a job:

+  - `job_edit()` can reset the value of any field
+  - `job_edit_team()` makes it easier to edit the team
+  - `job_edit_urls()` makes it easier to edit the list of webpages associated with a job

+To be continued…